SHASTA STEVIC

 Screens emit energy.
 However, in addition to that, they also generate energy, in us, when we use them...when we click, scroll, view, like, share, produce.
 And we then emit that energy into the world.

 Is this energy good or bad?
-Does it have a positive impact on the other lifeforms around us or a negative one?
+Does it have a positive impact on the other people, animals and plants around us or a negative one?

 There are many ways in which we are aware of the negative impact of humans on other species, on the natural environment, on the planet.
 But what about where that impact is more subtle, or even invisible to us?